marclarr/slidepanel/README.md

 - Within `slidepanel.init()` the `$(window).on( 'resize', _setPanelsCss );` is not working for new
   canvas size, when panel-width is in percent.
 - Panels, when switching from x to y position, show content of other panel to early.
 - Close and open functions should really only do that.
-Currently they are both toggling-functions.
+Currently they are both toggle functions.

 ## Credits